jokerjana/Miniproject/README.md

 This project serves as a foundation for future developments in assistive technologies and contributes to creating a more inclusive and accessible digital environment.

-## Articles published / References
+## Articles published / References:
 [1] Qingna Pu, Bin Hu, "Intelligent movie recommendation system based on hybrid recommendation algorithms," in 2023 International Conference on Ambient Intelligence, Knowledge Informatics and Industrial Electronics, 2023.

 [2] Angira Amit Patel, Dr. Jyotindra N. Dharwa, "An integrated hybrid recommendation model using graph database," in 2016 International Conference on ICT in Business Industry & Government (ICTBIG), 2016.